-The Awarded

-Grants Search

-gives you an

-opportunity to

-explore our

-archive of grants.
+The Awarded Grants Search gives you an opportunity to explore our archive of grants.

-We want to share with you, the places to look for more information, such as the IMLS website, where you can find the awarded grants search to learn more about the projects we have funded through the AAHC program.
+We want to share with you the places to look for more information, such as the IMLS website, where you can find the awarded grants search to learn more about the projects we have funded in the past.